-Incentivising and monitoring managers to align with Trustee's investment strategy
+Incentivising and monitoring managers to align with Trustee's' investment strategy

-The Fiduciary Manager is incentivised to align its investment strategies with the Trustee policies mentioned in this SIP through the terms set out in the Fiduciary Management Agreement and through the Trustee setting investment objectives which are reviewed annually.
-The Trustee will monitor performance quarterly and assess performance against these investment objectives annually.
+The Fiduciary Manager is required to align its investment strategies with the Trustee's policies mentioned in this SIP through the terms set out in the Agreement and through the Trustee's setting of investment objectives which the Trustee reviews annually.
+The Trustee will monitor performance quarterly and assess performance against these investment objectives at least annually and has also appointed an independent adviser to assist in assessing the Fiduciary Manager's performance.
 Such review will also include how well the Fiduciary Manager is aligned with the SIP, including in terms of ESG factors and the quality of service provided.

 If the Fiduciary Manager does not meet its objectives it may ultimately result in the termination of its mandate.
-The agreement with SEI allows the Trustee to terminate with 15 days' notice.
+The agreement with SEI allows the Trustees to terminate with one month's notice.